London on a Budget Guide

 Some of the most expensive hotels in the world are located here in London.
 But that doesn’t mean there aren’t affordable ones, too!
 Generally, the closer you are to the centre of town, the more expensive the room.
 So keep an eye on the map when choosing your accommodation.
 Of course, you should try booking sites like LateRooms.com.
 Hotels aren’t the only option though – London has a wide variety of low-cost, safe and central hostels to choose from including St. Christophers, Generator Hostels, and YHA.

-- Top 30 Cheap London Hotels – list compiled by TripAdvisor’s rating system.
+- Top 30 Cheap London Hotels – a list compiled by TripAdvisor’s rating system.

 - Here is a list are our favorite budget hotels in the city.